joshmfrankel/joshmfrankel.github.io/_posts/2020/2020-06-16-a-journey-into-writing-union-queries-with-active-record.md

 Now instead of the from clause specifying where we're querying data from, we instead use a subquery for selecting out the available ids of the table.
 The resulting
 SQL works and better supports the `.merge(scope)` syntax due to its reliance on the where id subquery approach.
+I'd like to mention that the subquery approach may be less performance than the from approach but it is more versatile so I went with it.

 ### Full Solution